 Damages Possible in a Whiplash Injury Claim

-As a victim of a whiplash injury, you could be eligible for substantial compensation.
+As a whiplash injury victim, you could be eligible for substantial compensation.
 Settlements we have won in the past for clients with whiplash have included the following:

 - Compensation to cover current and future medical bills;